Moths Infestation

 Dark buff forewings with three faint spots

-Adult are around 6 - 8mm long
+Adult are around 6-8mm long

-Larvae is up to 10 mm long and Creamy white in colour
+Larvae is up to 10 mm long and creamy white in colour

 Cause irregular shaped holes in natural fabrics